 If if feels somewhat threatened or is escaping sunlight, it may slither back and forth quickly, very similar to how a snake might move.
 They have surprised me many times when I find one unexpectedly, and it darts away like a garter or black racer.
 The fact that they are fairly large for worms simply adds to this effect.

-When they feel very threatened, they will flip back and forth rapidly.
+When they feel very threatened, they will flip back and forth rapidly, similar to how an Indian Blue worm will move when disturbed.
 They are very hard to hold when this happens, which can make them difficult to hook for fishing.
 While the worms are very strong, they do tear apart rather easily.

 The video below shows the various ways these very active worms move around.